 for the Smithsonian Institution, NEA, and Publishing Triangle Awards.
 He is an

 Editorial Advisor for JackLeg Press.
-Her teaching for the MFA programs in creative

 Before the participant open mic on Sunday, we'll have an hour of generative writing lead by local author Nik Markevicius.